Tenzin (The Legend of Korra): Book One: Air (2012)

 In Book One, after a teenaged Korra successfully completed her training in the other three elements, Tenzin took her on as his pupil and trained her in the art of airbending and in spiritual matters.
 Korra left her home and moved in with Tenzin's residence on Air Temple Island, which is part of Republic City.
 Initially, the training sessions went poorly with the master and pupil arguing frequently.
-However, after Korra was incapacitated and nearly rendered powerless by an enemy Amon, leader of a subversive movement who specialized in taking away the bending abilities of people, she revealed to Tenzin her deep-seated fears of Amon, crying on Tenzin's shoulder.
+However, after Korra was incapacitated and nearly rendered powerless by Amon, the leader of a subversive movement who specialized in taking away the bending abilities of people, she revealed to Tenzin her deep-seated fears of Amon, crying on Tenzin's shoulder.
 Tenzin offered her comfort and a higher level of trust was established between the two.

 Later when Republic City came under attack from Amon's forces, Tenzin, his wife and their children were ultimately captured by Amon and were facing the real prospect of losing their bending when they were rescued by Korra and Mako.
 Korra would subsequently lose most of her bending abilities.
 After Korra regained her bending and restored Lin's earthbending through energybending, Tenzin told her "I am so proud of you, Avatar Korra."

 Book Two: Spirits (2013)

 In Book Two, Tenzin's relationship with Korra would once again be strained with Korra effectively dismissing Tenzin as her spiritual mentor, replacing him with her uncle Unalaq.
 While she chose to remain at the South Pole, he left for the Southern Air Temple with his family and siblings, Bumi and Kya.
-While at the Southern Air Temple, Tenzin, Bumi and Kya would discuss past familial conflicts and eventually find closure to past hurts and sleights.
+While at the Southern Air Temple, Tenzin, Bumi and Kya would discuss past familial conflicts and eventually find closure to past hurts and slights.
 Tenzin would eventually reunite with Korra, with the latter restoring the former as her spiritual mentor.
 Later when his daughter Jinora's soul was trapped in the Spirit World by Unalaq, who was revealed as a villain, Tenzin and his allies set out toward the South Pole to enter the Spirit World through the spirit portal there.
 In the Spirit World, Tenzin would encounter his father Aang's spirit.
 When Tenzin shared with Aang that he felt he was failure in following his father's footsteps, Aang encouraged Tenzin to be himself and not try to be someone else.
 Tenzin, encouraged by this would eventually find Jinora's soul in the Spirit World.
-During Harmonic Convergence (a moment where all the planets in the solar system aligned perfectly), after Tenzin learned that Raava had been destroyed, severing Korra's connection to her past lives, he helped Korra learn how to bend her own spirit and fight Unalaq, who at this point was consumed by Vaatu and became the "Dark Avatar".
+During Harmonic Convergence (a moment where all the planets in the Solar System aligned perfectly), after Tenzin learned that Raava had been destroyed, severing Korra's connection to her past lives, he helped Korra learn how to bend her own spirit and fight Unalaq, who at this point was consumed by Vaatu and became the "Dark Avatar".
 Tenzin and others successfully defended Korra's body against countless evil spirits while her spiritual essence was locked in battle against the "Dark Avatar" until she returned.
 Korra, with the help of Jinora, emerged victorious.